 - Describe how the school will coordinate existing educational programs to meet the unique educational needs of such children and youth (ESSA Section 1423);

 - Ensure that the children and youth in the local correctional facilities are participating in an education program that is comparable to the one the LEA operates in the school that such children and youth would otherwise attend;

 - Evaluate the program, disaggregating data on participation by gender, race, ethnicity, and age, not less than once every 3 years (ESSA Section 1431[a]);

 - Use the results of evaluations under this section to plan and improve subsequent programs for participating children and youth (ESSA Section 1431[d]).

 Each SA or LEA that conducts a program under Subpart 1 or 2 shall evaluate the program, disaggregating data on participation by gender, race, ethnicity, and age, not less than once every 3 years, to determine the program's impact on the ability of participants (ESSA Section 1431[a][1-5]):

 - To maintain and improve educational achievement;

 - To accrue school credits that meet State requirements for grade promotion and secondary school graduation;

-- To make the transition to a regular program or other education program operated by a local educational agency;
+- To make the transition to a regular program or other education program operated by an LEA;

 - To complete secondary school (or secondary school equivalency requirements) and obtain employment after leaving the correctional facility or institution for neglected or delinquent children and youth; and